Saïd Bouteflika

-Saïd Bouteflika (سَعِيْد بُوتَفْلِيْقَة; ⵙⵄⵉⴷ ⴰⵠⵓⵜⴼⵉⵇⴰ; born January 1958) is an Algerian politician and academic.
+Saïd Bouteflika (سَعِيْد بُوتَفْلِيْقَة; ⵙⵄⵉⴷ ⴰⵠⵓⵜⴼⵉⵇⴰ; born 1 January 1958) is an Algerian politician and academic.
 He is the brother and was a special adviser of Abdelaziz Bouteflika in his former role as president of Algeria, on whom he would have had "considerable influence", especially after the president suffered a serious stroke in 2013.
 He was also an assistant professor at the University of Science and Technology Houari Boumediene (USTHB).

 On 4 May 2019, a month after his brother's resignation, in the context of the protests in Algeria, he was arrested and provisionally imprisoned in the military prison of Blida awaiting trial.
 On 25 September 2019, he was sentenced to fifteen years in prison for “undermining the authority of the army” and “conspiring against the authority of the state”.
 He remains imprisoned for corruption in the Haddad and Louh cases, but also for the financing of the electoral campaign for his brother's fifth presidential term, a case for which he was sentenced to eight years in prison in June 2022.

 Biography

 Early life

-Saïd Bouteflika was born in January 1958 in Oujda in Morocco, which was then the base of Wilaya V (the military district in the Oran region), at the start of the rise of his brother Abdelaziz, then aged twenty, with Houari Boumédiène, who at the same time was the head of the wilaya.
+Saïd Bouteflika was born on 1 January 1958 in Oujda in Morocco, which was then the base of Wilaya V (the military district in the Oran region), at the start of the rise of his brother Abdelaziz, then aged twenty, with Houari Boumédiène, who at the same time was the head of the wilaya.
 He is the youngest of nine siblings.

 His father Ahmed died when he was a year old, so he was brought up by his mother (who ran a hammam), under the tutelage of his brother Abdelaziz, and thereby by Houari Boumedienne who took power through a coup d'état in 1965.
 He was a student at the Saint-Joseph College of the Brothers of Christian Schools, in El-Biar (Algiers), then at the high school run by the Jesuits, like some sons of leaders, before the final closure of these establishments.